A Travel Price Comparison for Italy Siena vs. Pisa for Old Town, Couples, Attractions, and Food

 Visitors enjoy the food and shopping when visiting the destination of Siena.
 Visiting the old town is also a must.
 Take your pick from the many activities offered here.
 One day is usually enough time to experience most activities.

-In Pisa, many people enjoy the shopping and museums that this classic destination offers.
+In Pisa, many people enjoy the shopping and museums that this world-famous destination offers.
 Make sure you visit the old town while you're here.
 This city offers a variety of activities to choose from.
 Because of this, one day is usually enough time for a trip here.

 A weekend in Siena or Pisa?